ywyang1/SBA-production-gene-catalog/README.md

 # Data
+## DNA sequences of the SBA production gene catalog
 ## Non-redundant protein sequences of the SBA production gene catalog
 ## Taxonomic distribution of the SBA production gene catalog.csv
 ## Habitat distribution of the SBA production gene catalog.csv